matshel/react-modern-softbank/README.md

 In this project I have recreated Javascrip Mastery's landingpage based on [oneweekwonder](https://dribbble.com/OWWStudio) design.
 The purpose of making this project was to learn about React, and enhance my React skills.

+## Additions

+- Added some extra css classes
+- Altered the state on card design slightly

 ## Built with

 - Vite [vite](https://vitejs.dev/)